SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DaaS_system_FAQ.md

 ### Where can I check the current DataMiner credit balance of my organization?

-The credit balance of an organization is displayed in the [Admin app](https://admin.dataminer.services/).
+The DataMiner credit balance of an organization is displayed in the [Admin app](https://admin.dataminer.services/).

 ### How can I acquire more DataMiner credits?